Got milk? How?

 The different circles of color on this map of Europe show where lactose tolerance—the ability for older children and adults to drink milk without it causing illness or discomfort—developed in a particular area.
-The red area in the center shows w

 |Yuval Itan, Adam Powell, Mark G. Thomas|